 with $\mF^{s}(U_1, U_2)$ defined in \eqref{eq:flux_force}, $e_1$ defined in Appendix \ref{app:1D}, and the matrix $\bbA_x^s$ changed into $\bB^s$ defined in Appendix \ref{app:1D}.

-We will begin from the initial gray RTE equation to establish the numerical stability analysis for \eqref{eq:1D_first_order}.
-The proposition below shows the energy inequality for gray RTE as, \begin{proposition} For the RTE \eqref{eq:1D_RTE} with constant opcaity $\sigma$ and periodic boundary in the spatial space, then the energy inequality holds
+We will begin from the gray approximation of the radiative transfer equations to establish the numerical stability analysis for \eqref{eq:1D_first_order}.
+The proposition below shows the energy inequality for this system as \begin{proposition} For the RTE \eqref{eq:1D_RTE} with constant opacity $\sigma$ and periodic boundary in the spatial space, the energy inequality holds